What Is Edge SEO

 - Over-optimizing at the expense of user experience: While optimizing your website is essential, focusing solely on performance metrics can sometimes come at the cost of user experience.
 Strive for a balance between performance improvements and maintaining a user-friendly site.
 Avoid making changes that could negatively impact the site’s usability, readability, or accessibility.

 - Inefficient caching strategies: One of the primary benefits of using CDNs for Edge-based SEO is caching content closer to users.
-However, not having a well-defined caching strategy can lead to stale content or excessive cache misses.
+However, not having a well-defined caching strategy can lead to stale content or cache purging delays, which can result in search engines indexing outdated meta tags or redirects.
 Regularly review and update your caching policies to ensure efficient content delivery and optimal performance.

 By being aware of these potential pitfalls and taking the necessary steps to avoid them, you can successfully implement Edge-based SEO to enhance your website’s performance, improve search engine rankings, and deliver an exceptional user experience.